TRUMPF-IoT/cdeSDK/src/readme.md

 ## MessageContracts

 The [MessageContracts](MessageContracts/readme.md) directory contains message  contract definitions of specific plugins that can be referenced by other plugins that need to communicate with them.

-> Note: Currently the message contracts are only available in the CDESenderBaseShared Library NuGet packages.
-If there is demand, they could  be refactored and published as individual NuGet packages.

 ## C-DEngine Visual Studio  Templates